Mathematics Placement Exam

 101), Trigonometry (MATH 104), or Calculus (MATH 105 or MATH 201), you will most

-likely not need to take the placement test.
+likely not need to take the Mathematics Placement Exam.
 If you are unsure, you can email

 email@example.com with the coursework you have and your intended major,